XIMDEX/structured-data/doc/guide.md

 }
 ```

-> User schemas don't have a version (*null* value instead), so always be ready to use in future imported versions.
+> User schemas don't have a version (*null* value instead), so they are always ready to be used in future imported versions.

 This is an example of a response error that happens when you try to create a schema with a name already in use:

 ```json
 {